-When infection with A. invadans spreads into a fish culture pond, such as a snakehead fish pond, high morbidity (>50%) and high mortality (>50%) might be observed in those years that have a long cold season, with water temperatures between 18 and 22°C. However, mortality and morbidity may vary greatly depending on the fish species.
-Some infected fish may recover when the cold period is over.
+When EUS spreads into a fish culture pond, such as a snakehead fish pond, high morbidity (>50%) and high mortality (>50%) might be observed in those years that have a long cold season, with water temperatures between 18 and 22°C. Some infected fish may recover when the cold period is over.